bingeli1212/nitrile-preview/doc/DOC-styles.md

 + shadowopacity:<number>

   When set to a number this property describes the opacity used for filling a drop shadow.
-When not set it defaults to '0.15'.
+When not set it defaults to '0.50'.

 + shadow:1

-  When set to 1 it instructs that a drop shadow should've been added.
-Currently the only one that react this this option is the 'node' command, such that when this is set a drop shadow is added for this node.
-A drop shadow will be drawn with 1mm shifted to the right and 1mm shifted lower.
-The color of the drop shadow defaults to 'gray', but can be changed via setting the 'shadowcolor' option.
-The drop shadow will be drawn with the same opacity as the 'fillcolor if the 'opacity' option has been set.
+  When set to 1 it instructs that a drop shadow effect is to be added.
+  Currently the only one that react this this option is the 'node' and 'box' commands.

+  A drop shadow will be drawn shifted to the right and down for 1mm in both directions.
+The color of the drop shadow and opacity can be controlled by setting the 'shadowcolor' and 'shadowopacity' property to a different value.